Skip Gorman

 Through his music, Skip Gorman brings back to life the workaday world of the cowboys of the American West.
 His music is not the music of the Hollywood cowboy, but rather the simple, yet beautifully poignant music that was performed around campfires by cowboys and westward settlers in the 19th century.
 Gorman brings to the music a scholar's knowledge of the cowboy's Celtic, Spanish and Afro-American roots as well as the personal experience gained by working as a cowboy on a ranch in Wyoming, along with an exquisite touch as a singer, guitarist, fiddler and mandolinist.

 His recordings have earned a prestigious NAIRD (INDIE) award, and been selected as a top ten folk pick of the year by Amazon.com.
 Filmmaker Ken Burns has used Skip's original music on four of his celebrated documentaries (Lewis & Clark, Baseball, The Dust Bowl, and The National Parks: America's Best Idea).
-He has appeared on Garrison Keillor's A Prairie Home Companion, toured with the US Embassy in Chile, Argentina and Paraguay, performed at World Fiddle Day in Co.
-Kerry, Ireland, and taught at numerous music camps in America and the British Isles.
+He has appeared on Garrison Keillor's A Prairie Home Companion; toured with the US Embassy in Chile, Argentina and Paraguay; performed at World Fiddle Day in Co.
+Kerry, Ireland; taught at numerous music camps in America and the British Isles; and lived in Utah, Wyoming, and New Hampshire.

 "Skip Gorman has mastered the rare sound which can only be created by those who have grown up listening to traditional American folk music."